ska-telescope/skampi/post-deployment/resources/test_support/README.md

 Note that during interactive development the testing deployment consists of two parts:

-1. The git storage (Persistance Volume CLaim and Persistance Volume)
+1. The git storage (PersistentVolumeClaim and PersistentVolume)
 2. The test pod (mounting on the storage)

 The git storage allows the skampi repository to be mounted as a volume onto the container.
 This allows the tester to interactively work on the testing scripts whilst executing them on an container instance.